danphenderson/BlockOpt.jl/README.md

 ```
 using the Julia package manager [Pkg.jl](https://pkgdocs.julialang.org/v1/).

-The [TRS package](https://github.com/oxfordcontrol/TRS.jl) is an unregistered package
+The [TRS package](https://github.com/oxfordcontrol/TRS.jl) hasn't been updated to install with
-requirement for BlockOpt.jl.
+the BlockOpt.jl supported julia releases (versions > `v1.3.0`).
+The TRS package was developed in an earlier
+release of Julia.
+The BlockOpt trust-region subproblem solve uses `trs_small` from a version of TRS which has been
+updated to the latest Pkg.jl requirements.
 There is an open pull-request to merge the
-[forked branch](https://github.com/danphenderson/TRS.jl) of TRS.jl used in this packages
+[forked branch](https://github.com/danphenderson/TRS.jl) of TRS.jl used in BlockOpt.jl.
-trust-region subproblem solve.
-The pull request focuses on updating the master branch to the latest
-evolution of the Julia package management system.